Stronger Bounds for Weak Epsilon-Nets in Higher Dimensions: Geometric preliminaries

-\paragraph{Definition.} We say that $N\subset \reals^d$ is {\it a weak $\eps$-net} for a family $\K$ of convex sets in $\reals^d$ if it pierces every $\eps$-heavy set in $\K$.
+Theorem \ref{Thm:Main} will be established in a divide-and-conquer manner, by subdividing the convex sets of $\K(P,\eps)$ into several finer sub-classes $\K$, and then constructing a separate net for each class $\K$.
+For the sake of brevity, we say that $N\subset \reals^d$ is {\it a weak $\eps$-net} for a family $\K$ of convex sets in $\reals^d$ if it pierces every in $\K$ that is $\eps$-heavy with respect to $P$.
 (In particular, every weak $\eps$-net with respect to $P$ is also a weak $\eps$-net for {\it any} subfamily $\K$ of convex sets in $\reals^d$.)
+If the parameter $\eps$ is fixed, we can assume that every set in the family $\K$ is $\eps$-heavy, so $N$ is simply a point transversal to $\K$.